 For all the Paddington Bear fans out there.. let’s make ourselves our very own r.. and a little origami hat!
 So cute.
 So easy.
 Our Paddington Bear Craft comes complete with suitcase and peanut butter sandwiches.
 Scroll down to see a whole set of Paddingtons that ended up filled with party favours.
 TOO CUTE!

-So.. my kids and I recently were lucky enough to go and see the new Paddington Bear Movie.
+So.. my kids and I recently were lucky enough to go and see the new Paddington Bear Movie in London town recently.
 Oh and how much we enjoyed it.
 I was particularly impressed to hear The Englishman chuckling away.
 I could go on and on about what we thought about the Paddington Movie, but I will send you over to my Film Blog to read all about it!
 In the meantime, I rather fancied doing some little Paddington Bear Crafts.
 As a huge fan of TP Rolls, I thought a TP Roll Paddington Bear would be our best bet (though I have some more ideas up my sleeve **come back for more**).

 Our TP Roll Paddington Bear was quick and easy to make using a TP Roll, Paper and felt, as well some wooden beads I found.
 I appreciate that not everyone has felt and beads that happen to be JUST perfect… you could easily PAINT on a blue coat or use blue paper too.
 But why not have a rummage around your craft stash and see what you have?!